Martin Yan: Career

-Yan began teaching Chinese cooking for a college extension program and appearing on a Canadian talk show from Calgary in 1978 (on CFAC-TV, now CICT-DT).
 He has hosted over 3,500 episodes of the PBS cooking show Yan Can Cook since 1982.
 His shows have been broadcast in over 50 countries.
 He currently hosts Martin Yan – Quick & Easy.
-He also hosts Martin Yan's Chinatowns, where he tours Chinatowns around the globe as well as "Martin Yan's Hidden China."
+He also hosts Martin Yan's Chinatowns, where he tours Chinatowns around the globe, as well as Martin Yan's Hidden China.

 Yan has opened a chain of Yan Can Restaurants and founded the Yan Can International Cooking School in San Francisco.
 He has written over two dozen cookbooks.
 The American Culinary Federation has designated him a Master Chef.

 Yan is one of the lead actors of the Singapore/Hong Kong film Rice Rhapsody (海南雞飯, 2005).

 In 2007, he supported and endorsed the establishment of the World Association of Master Chefs.

 He has appeared as a guest judge on several episodes of Iron Chef America and appeared on the cartoon talk show Space Ghost Coast to Coast.
 He also appeared as a guest judge on the Season 10 finale of Top Chef as well as a Season 11 episode of Hell's Kitchen.

-He is not related to Chinese Canadian chef Stephen Yan of the CBC Television series Wok with Yan, though Martin was an employee and had worked for Stephen Yan in the 1980s as demonstrator for Stephen's products.
+In 2023, Yan said that he planned on reopening his M.Y.
+China restaurant in San Francisco.
+He said that he considered reopening the restaurant in the former home of Cathay House restaurant (which was closed in 2018).